 How We Researched

-To come up with the top tennis rackets, we researched a variety of sources for reviews such as Best Buy, Walmart, Target and Sears along with our own personal experience.
+To come up with the top tennis rackets for women, we researched a variety of sources for reviews such as Best Buy, Walmart, Target and Sears along with our own personal experience.

 The authors consulted sources such as online magazines for research and reviews unbiased information.